Relevant for: GUI tests and components and API testing

 Scroll down and click Check Connection to validate the user name and password.

 Set the resolution to use on the remote computer after the RDP session is disconnected from the remote computer.
-This option is available only in UFT One versions 2021 R1 and later.

 Select Use polling to detect a disconnected session when your tests fail to run on a disconnected session.